facebookexperimental/libunifex/doc/api_reference.md

 ### `timed_single_thread_context`

-A single-threaded execution context that suppors scheduling work at a particular time via either `schedule_at()` with a time-point or `schedule_after()` with a delay in addition to the regular `schedule()` operation which is equivalent to calling `schedule_at()` with the current
+A single-threaded execution context that supports scheduling work at a particular time via either `schedule_at()` with a time-point or `schedule_after()` with a delay in addition to the regular `schedule()` operation which is equivalent to calling `schedule_at()` with the current